harsha-pothireddy/customer-workbench-frontend/README.md

 # Customer Workbench Frontend

-Modern React-based frontend for the Customer Insights Workbench application, enabling users to upload customer interaction data and search/filter records.
+Modern React-based frontend for the Customer Insights Workbench application.
+It provides a file upload UI (CSV/JSON) for customer interaction data and a search/filter UI to view interaction records.

 ## Architecture